c-bertran/42-exam-shell/README.md

 - [Contributor](#contributor)
 - [Disclaimer](#disclaimer)
 - [License](#license)

-### *⚠️ Pool exams and new exams are being added, as well as the possibility of practicing Javascript and Typescript. ⚠️*

 This one will have the same behaviors as the real examshell:
 - Updated with the new version of the exam in April 2022